 Moreover, embedded finance is allowing businesses to save other businesses.
 Shopify Capital, according to TearSheet, funded a small Canadian company to the tune of $200,000 when it was hit hard by the COVID-19 pandemic using its technology without the need for wire transfers and bank fees.

-Companies can attract—and keep—customers by offering embedded finance services through mobile apps.
-Embedded financing, payments, reward programs, and insurance add new revenue streams that boost companies' bottom lines and profitability.
+Companies can attract — and keep — customers by offering embedded finance services through mobile apps.
+Embedded financing, payments, reward programs, and remittances add new revenue streams.
 Offering additional services to customers also deepens the client relationship.
+And with each engagement via financial products, companies stay relevant and top-of-mind.
 Embedded finance even supports international money transactions for global reach.

 Embedded finance is an exploding industry.
 A recent study by Lightyear Capital predicts that embedded finance could reach $230 billion in revenue by 2025 and $1 trillion in value.
 Consumers will learn to expect these types of services, and companies that don’t offer them risk clients turning to competitors that do.

-So, how do non-fintech companies set themselves up with embedded finance business models?
+So, how do non-fintech companies add financial products for their customers?
 Companies like Alviere make integration easy for companies because they manage the whole process.
 That way, you focus on what you do best.

-At Alviere, we’re beyond startup mode.
-We are seeing growing mass-market demand for our solutions that allow businesses to easily deliver financial products and services to their clients.
-Whether you choose to embed banking services, real-time payments, a branded card, or the ability to manage global payments, Alviere will make it happen while you focus on growing your customer base.
+Whether you choose to embed accounts and wallets, real-time payments, a branded card, or the ability to manage global payments, Alviere will make it happen while you focus on growing your customer base.

-The rise of digital made it possible for consumers to make instant payments with just a phone and an app, not even a point of sale.
-Now, we’re at the point where large enterprises and Fortune 1000 companies can—and must—be part of the fintech ecosystem.
+The rise of digital made it possible for consumers to make instant payments with just a phone and an app.
+Now, we’re at the point where large enterprises and Fortune 1000 companies can — and should — be part of the fintech ecosystem.

 Businesses that streamline their payment solutions and become a financial services provider build a broader customer base and retain loyal customers.
-Those that don’t afford the same conveniences and connectivity for their clients will find it difficult to compete in the marketplace as the embedded finance trend grows.
+Those that don’t afford the same convenience and connectivity for their clients will find it difficult to compete in the marketplace as consumer demand continues to fuel financial innovation.

 Let Alviere guide your journey to embedded finance.